JetBrains/kotlin-web-site/docs/topics/ranges.md

 they can be iterated over.
 These ranges are also [progressions](https://en.wikipedia.org/wiki/Arithmetic_progression) of the corresponding integral types.

-Such ranges are generally used for iteration in the `for` loops.
+Such ranges are generally used for iteration in `for` loops.

 ```kotlin